hilariog/2024-mini/assignment/Report.md

 Excersize 1:
 	1. What are the "max_bright" and "min_bright" values you found?
 The max-bright value found was 55000, the min-bright value was 1100.
 The tests were being done in a fairly lit room but not bright, with the blinds drawn.
+We had some troubles with the onboard LED.
+We are sure the Pico W was running the correct firmware, and we tried referencing the onboard LED pin directly (25) and we tried running a script meant solely to turn on the onboard LED.
+None of these work, so we suspect some malfunction.
+However in the demo you can see that the ADC input is working and responding to input into the light sensor.
+The monitor shows that the value decreases to 1100 when we shined a light on the sensor, and increases to 55000 when I hold it into my pant.
 - [Link to light demo](https://drive.google.com/file/d/1W-zhcyNIjvdQbRYpcltr392ZtkWKOine/view?usp=sharing).

 Excersize 2: